DimitriosLavd/Analyzing_Employees_Data/README.md

 ![image](https://github.com/DimitriosLavd/Analyzing_Employees_Data/assets/157892523/b0073d2d-cea0-4e9b-905c-96c12ea5e551)

-### Task 5 - Visually representing Salary VS Employee satisfaction
+### Task 5 - Visually representing Salary VS Employee Satisfaction

 At this point, we wanted to investigate the relationship between the Salary and Employee satisfaction.
 We did that by creating a scatter plot that depicts the relationship between 'Salary' and 'Employee Satisfaction', with each data point uniquely color-coded to represent an individual employee.